AI-Hypercomputer/pathways-utils/pathwaysutils/experimental/shared_pathways_service/README.md

 The connect block will deploy a proxy pod dedicated to your client and connect your local runtime environment to the proxy pod via port-forwarding.

-4. You can start another client that uses the same `pathways_service` (similar to Step#3).
-If the Shared Pathways Service finds free TPU(s) that match your request, your workload will start running on the free resources.
-However, if all TPUs are occupied, you can expect your script to fail.
+4. You can start another client that uses the same `pathways_service` (similar to [Step#3](#ml-code)).
+If the Shared Pathways Service finds available TPU(s) that match your request, your workload will start running on these available resources.
+However, if all TPUs are occupied, you can expect your script to halt until the TPUs are available again.

 ## Troubleshooting
 Refer to [this guide](https://docs.cloud.google.com/ai-hypercomputer/docs/workloads/pathways-on-cloud/troubleshooting-pathways)